Getting a real job when you’re still young is tough.

 So, how did Soha Mohiuddin work her way up from a Senior Marketing Manager to a Director of Marketing in her 20’s?

 We know that facing an uncertain financial future is a touchstone experience for nearly all millennials.

 I am 21 years old.
-I’m soon to have an Honours degree which employers once saw as a golden ticket into the job market.
-But now it’s almost as redundant as a high school diploma.
-My worries are stacking up like the cost of rent in Toronto.
-And my bank account is dwindling as fast as the industries my generation has pretty much killed (oh, irony).
+I’ll soon have an Honours degree that employers once saw as a golden ticket into the job market but is now almost as redundant as a high school diploma.
+My worries are stacking up like the cost of rent in Toronto, and my bank account is dwindling as fast as the industries my generation has pretty much killed (oh, irony).

 Like many of you, I am starting to feel like the poster child for Khalid’s “Young Dumb & Broke.”

 That’s why I sat down with Soha Mohiuddin.
 She’s a millennial woman who managed to score a successful career despite the odds.
 She is young.
 She has a limited education.
 And she’s a bad-ass who refuses to conform to corporate moulds.